metacollin/homebrew-kicad/README.md

 ```

 ## Read this before installing!
-It will automatically download the latest KiCad Library files and they will reside in your Cellar like any other homebrew formula, but presently, they will be naughtily symlinked into `~/Library/Application Support/kicad` and the library table into `~/Library/Preferences/kicad folder`.
+The `kicad` formula will automatically download the latest KiCad Library files and they will reside in your Cellar like any other homebrew formula, but presently, they will be naughtily symlinked into `~/Library/Application Support/kicad` and the library table into `~/Library/Preferences/kicad folder`.

 If you already have a library table there from another build of KiCad, it will be renamed to `fp-lib-table_old<random hex string>` and moved asside.
 If this behavior is unacceptable, before installing kicad, run: